-(a) The Advisory Board, or its designee, board shall consult as much as possible with the state department of agriculture, the state division of soil and water and any other entity the may consult with the North Carolina Cooperative Extension office, the Soil and Water Conservation District office, the Natural Resources Conservation Service office, the North Carolina Department of Agriculture and Consumer Services, and with any other individual, agency, or organization the Advisory Board, or its designee, board deems necessary to the proper conduct of its business.

-- (b) A record of this article shall be recorded with the state commissioner of agriculture's office after adoption.
-A copy of this Article shall be sent to the Office of the North Carolina Commissioner of Agriculture and Consumer Services, the North Carolina Cooperative Extension office, and the Soil and Water Conservation District office after adoption.
-At least once a year the county Shall submit a written report to the commissioner of agriculture and consumer services, including the status, progress and activities of the county's County's farmland preservation program, including VAD district or EVAD enhanced district information regarding: - (1) Number of landowners enrolled; - (2) Number of acres applied enrolled; - (3) Number of acres certified during the reporting period; - (4) Number of acres denied; and date certified, not certified during the reporting period; - (5) Number of acres for which applications are pending; - (6) Municipalities with which memorandums of understanding have been signed; - (7) Municipalities with which memorandums of understanding are no longer in effect; - (8) Municipalities that have adopted this Article for the purpose of the County enforcing this Article within their corporate boundaries; - (9) Copies of any amendments to this Article or memorandums of understanding signed with municipalities; and - (10) Any other information the Advisory Board deems useful. - (c) Copies of the reports cited in subsection (b) of this section will be sent to: - (1) State department of transportation; - (2) Secretary, state department of commerce; - (3) Asheville Area Chamber of Commerce; and - (4) Any other entities the Advisory Board, or its designee, board deems appropriate.
+- (a) The Advisory Board, or its designee, may consult with the North Carolina Cooperative Extension office, the Soil and Water Conservation District office, the Natural Resources Conservation Service office, the North Carolina Department of Agriculture and Consumer Services, and with any other individual, agency, or organization the Advisory Board, or its designee, deems necessary to the proper conduct of its business. - (b) A copy of this Article shall be sent to the Office of the North Carolina Commissioner of Agriculture and Consumer Services, the North Carolina Cooperative Extension office, and the Soil and Water Conservation District office after adoption.
+At least once a year the County shall submit a written report to the commissioner of agriculture and consumer services, including the status, progress and activities of the County's farmland preservation program, including VAD or EVAD information regarding: - (1) Number of landowners enrolled; - (2) Number of acres enrolled; - (3) Number of acres certified during the reporting period; - (4) Number of acres not certified during the reporting period; - (5) Number of acres for which applications are pending; - (6) Municipalities with which memorandums of understanding have been signed; - (7) Municipalities with which memorandums of understanding are no longer in effect; - (8) Municipalities that have adopted this Article for the purpose of the County enforcing this Article within their corporate boundaries; - (9) Copies of any amendments to this Article or memorandums of understanding signed with municipalities; and

+- (10) Any other information the Advisory Board deems useful. - (c) Copies of the reports cited in subsection (b) of this section will be sent to: - (1) State department of transportation; - (2) Secretary, state department of commerce; - (3) Asheville Area Chamber of Commerce; and - (4) Any other entities the Advisory Board, or its designee, deems appropriate.

 Sec.
-58-62. - Additional benefits for eEnhanced Voluntary Agricultural eDistricts.
+58-62. - Additional benefits for Enhanced Voluntary Agricultural Districts.

-- (a) Land enrolled in the EVAD enhanced district program is entitled to all of the benefits available under the district VAD program, and to the following additional benefits: - (1) Sale of nonfarm products.
-Landowners participating in EVAD enhanced districts may receive up to 25 percent of gross sales from the sale of nonfarm products and still qualify as a bona fide farm that is exempt from county County zoning regulations under G.S.
+- (a) Land enrolled in the EVAD program is entitled to all of the benefits available under the VAD program, and to the following additional benefits: - (1) Sale of nonfarm products.
+Landowners participating in EVAD may receive up to 25 percent of gross sales from the sale of nonfarm products and still qualify as a bona fide farm that is exempt from County zoning regulations under G.S.
 153A-340(b).
-A farmer seeking to benefit from this subsection shall have the burden of establishing that the property's sale of

-- nonfarm products did not exceed 25 percent of its gross sales.
+A farmer seeking to benefit from this subsection shall have the burden of establishing that the property's sale of nonfarm products did not exceed 25 percent of its gross sales.
 A county may adopt an ordinance pursuant to this section that sets forth the standards necessary for proof of compliance. - (2) Agricultural cost share program.
-Landowners participating in EVAD enhanced districts are eligible under G.S.
-143-215.74(b) to receive the higher percentage of cost-share funds for the benefit of that farmland under the agriculture cost share program established pursuant to part 9 of article 21 of chapter 143 of the General Statutes to benefit that farmland. - (3) Priority consideration.
-State departments, institutions, or agencies that award grants to farmers are encouraged to give priority consideration to landowners participating in EVAD enhanced districts. - (4) Utility assessment waiver.
-As provided in section 58-59, waiver all county utility assessments in addition to waiver of water and sewer assessments is available to all participants in EVAD enhanced districts.
+Landowners participating in EVAD are eligible under G.S.
+143-215.74(b) to receive the higher percentage of cost-share funds for the benefit of that farmland under the agriculture cost share program established pursuant to part 9 of Article 21 of chapter 143 of the General Statutes to benefit that farmland. - (3) Priority consideration.
+State departments, institutions, or agencies that award grants to farmers are encouraged to give priority consideration to landowners participating in EVAD. - (4) Utility assessment waiver.
+As provided in section 58-59, waiver all County utility assessments in addition to waiver of water and sewer assessments is available to all participants in EVAD.